Where both of them live

 Two tools, two jobs

 - Knowledge base — rich-text help articles written for end-users.
-Visitors reach them from the Browse tab inside your widget and from a public help-center URL.
-Vex AI learns from every published article automatically.
+Visitors reach them from the Help tab inside your chat widget and from your brand's public web address.
+Every article you publish is added to your AI's knowledge.

 Use the knowledge base when…